Intenseye raises $4M to boost workplace safety through computer vision – TechCrunch

 The company charges a base deployment fee and then on an annual fee based on the number of cameras the facility wants to use as Intenseye monitoring points.

-Cofounder Sercan Esen says that one of the greatest challenges of the business is a technical one: Intenseye monitors workplace safety through computer vision to send EHS (employee health and safety) violation alerts but it also never analyzes faces or identifies individuals, and all video is destroyed on the fly and never stored with Intenseye.
+Co-founder Sercan Esen says that one of the greatest challenges of the business is a technical one: Intenseye monitors workplace safety through computer vision to send EHS (employee health and safety) violation alerts but it also never analyzes faces or identifies individuals, and all video is destroyed on the fly and never stored with Intenseye.

 The Intenseye team is made up of 20 people.

-“Today, our team at Intenseye is 20% female and 80% male and includes 4 nationalities,” said Esen.
-“We have teammates with MSs in computer science and teammates who have graduated from high school.”
+“Today, our team at Intenseye is 20% female and 80% male and includes four nationalities,” said Esen.
+“We have teammates with MSes in computer science and teammates who have graduated from high school.”

 Diversity and inclusion among the team is critical at every company, but is particularly important at a company that builds computer vision software.